kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

      (deftable users:{user})
    ```

-2. Define the create-user function to add a new user to the system, restricted to the operate-admin.
+2. Define the `create-user` function that `operate-admin` keyset owners can execute to add new users to the `auth` module.

    ```pact
      (defun create-user (id nickname keyset)